Tem's Well of Stuff

 I hope that's not the case, because it's not great.
 But I don't have a better explanation.
 It's just a weird bit of whiplash, and I don't understand how it made it into the final game without a better bridge.

 So the explanation for the Pink/Red thing is that Pink loved being nice and Not Killing Everyone, but sometimes Pink would go Crazy, and end up going on horrible rampages where they would try to Kill Everyone.
 So to help Pink stop Killing Everyone, both for their sake and the sake of Everyone, Professor Orange built Pink a doll body.
 The doll body, Red, could be disassembled to prevent them from Killing Everyone.
 Except Red kept reassembling themself and going around Killing Everyone before being stopped, over and over, the population diminishing with each cycle.
-This apparently happened repeatedly over millions of years, reducing a population of millions down to 30, which is where the game starts.
+This apparently happened repeatedly over countless eons, reducing a population of millions down to 30, which is where the game starts.

-IMAGE: CHARACTERS CONFIRMING RED BURNT UP?Okay.
-I have so many questions.
+IMAGE: CHARACTERS CONFIRMING RED BURNT UP?

 To begin with, why build a doll with two arms to begin with?
 If the whole point of the doll body is to limit Pink's ability to Kill Everyone, why did Professor Orange build a doll that can Kill Everyone?
+They mentioned looking for "a solution" for your Killing Everyone thing back when you battled them in Act 1, but wouldn't an obvious solution be to build a doll that can't Kill Everyone?

 I get that Pink is possessing the doll, and not having a full range of motion or all your limbs would really suck.
 But it seems like Killing Everyone is traumatic for them, and after the first two or three or one thousand times they went into a Killing Everyone rampage, it might be time to build them a body that can be permanently made safe.

-Why is Gold Pig the only one willing to even try to neutralize the doll's Killing Everyone ability, when being able to neutralize the doll's Killing Everyone ability is the only reason the doll exists in the first place?
+Why is Gold Pig the only one willing to even try to neutralize the doll's Killing Everyone ability, when being able to neutralize the doll's Killing Everyone ability is the only reason the doll body exists in the first place?

 Why doesn't everyone you meet try to stop you from getting your arm back, since that will begin the next wave of you Killing Everyone?
 Yes, I know everyone in the realm is weirdly forgetful, but that feels to me like a post-hoc excuse so that Act 1 could happen.